Ways parents can support a child with disability feeling safe

-We have learnt about ways parents can support a child feeling safe from parents, from experts in the field and resources.
+We have learnt about ways parents can support a child feeling safe from a number of sources – from parents, from experts in the field and resources.
 We would like to particularly acknowledge the contribution of Margie Buttriss for the information in this following section

-There are a number of strategies you can undertake with your child to reinforce the messages that:
+There are a number of strategies you can do to reinforce the messages that:

-- they have a right to feel safe at all times and
+- children and young people have a right to feel safe at all times and

 - if something is wrong, they need to tell someone they trust.